MrinalSingh04/SkillEndorsement_smartContract/README.md

 ## What is it?

-The **Skill Endorsement Registry** is a decentralized smart contract system that allows users to:
+The **Skill Endorsement Registry** is a decentralized Solidity smart contract system that allows users to:

 - Register themselves
 - Add verifiable skill tags